Kalaith/master_thief/STYLE_UPDATE_SUMMARY.md

 # 🎭 Master Thief: Mafia Noir Style Update Summary

 ## Overview
-The Master Thief project has been successfully updated to follow the **Mafia Noir Heist** theme as specified in the style guide, replacing the previous "Daemon Directorate" theme with a sophisticated, shadowy aesthetic inspired by classic crime films.
+The Master Thief project has been successfully updated to follow the **Mafia Noir Heist** theme as specified in the style guide, replacing the previous "noir Directorate" theme with a sophisticated, shadowy aesthetic inspired by classic crime films.

 ---

 ## 🎨 Major Theme Changes

 ### Color Palette Transformation
-**Before:** Daemon Directorate (corporate infernal theme)
+**Before:** noir Directorate (corporate infernal theme)
 - Primary: Infernal red (#b11226)
 - Backgrounds: Dark charcoal (#141414) and near-black (#0a0a0a)
 - Accents: Gold (#d4af37), Silver, Bronze hierarchy